aytenakl/HandDrive/README.md

 angle = math.degrees(math.atan2(dy, dx))
 ```

-The calculated angle is then used to determine whether the car should move:
+The calculated angle is then used to classify the car's movement direction.

-* Forward
-* Left
-* Right

-If two hands are not detected, the system sends the stop command.

 ---

 ## 🛑 Safety Feature

-Safety is an important part of the project.
+Safety is an important part of HandDrive.

-The car automatically receives:
+The system automatically sends:

 ```text
 S